-Scholarships are similar to grants, in that they are financial aid that you do not have to repay.
+Scholarships and awards are similar to grants, in that they are financial aid that you do not have to repay.
 Scholarships are often awarded on the basis of academic merit.

 Most financial aid awards will not meet the full amount of a student’s financial need.
 The average percentage of need met for entering UMass Amherst undergraduate students is about 80%.
 We encourage you to seek additional resources to meet your annual college costs.

 Below are links for common sources of student scholarships.
 Please also check with your local community for current opportunities that may be available to you.

 DISCLAIMER: Financial Aid Services may adjust the award of recipients who receive scholarships, loans, or tuition waivers not listed on the original award.
 According to federal regulations, a student’s total financial aid may not exceed what the Financial Aid Services has determined to be his or her estimated need/cost.

 Financial Aid is not providing you with a comprehensive list of all scholarship opportunities for which you may apply.
 There are numerous other resources available which you should research independently.
 Please be wary of advertisements that offer to help you find scholarships for a fee.